 They are woody plants and it will help to remove the old really woody canes as they mature, a that will encourage new fruiting canes that sprout from the roots.
 Do this before they bloom however, as bees need to pollinate the blooms in order to get fruit.

-Wintering Over Plants
+Wintering Over Plants in Pots

 Winter cold can be the limiting factor when growing blueberries in containers.
 They do not like having their root systems completely frozen and that is likely when grown above ground in a cold climate.